sje30/catam-julia/README.md

 This is the home page for creating the Julia materials for CATAM.

+# Material

+We hope to provide several documents, available as .jl (Pluto format) with PDF/HTML.
+Movies could be made too (but take a lot of time).

+1. Introduction to Julia for CATAM
+2. Conversion of 1A code.
+3. Conversion of 1B Numerical analysis
+4. Case studies (see next section) to demonstrate different aspects of Julia

+# Possible case studies

+1. Logistic equation (for the introduction)
+2. SIR model for disease spread
+3. Four colour map theorem
+4. Finding prime numbers
+5. Matters of efficiency
+6. Advantages of macros
+7. Voronoi diagrams
+8. Examples from John Hinch's new book on fluid dynamics?
+9. Game of life
+10. Automatic differentiation --> neural networks (gradient descent) [starting point](https://www.youtube.com/watch?v=vAp6nUMrKYg)
+11. Something to read in large CSV data files/process/summarise / data analysis
+12. Numerical optimisation?

 # Acknowledgements

 This project has been funded by Cambridge University Press.